 This book will join the others in my “French cookbook” collection and will be one I’ll turn to because of the simplicity of the recipes.
 It’s also a lovely book to have on a coffee table as it’d definitely wanderlust-inspiring… Dare I say it (since it’s not even Hallowe’en yet) – it’s perfect for the Francophile on your holiday gift list….

-Please note: The product links from Amazon and The Book Depository are affiliate links, meaning if you click over and purchase something, I will receive a very small percentage of the purchase price (at no extra cost to you) which goes towards maintaining eat. live. travel. write.
+Please note: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+This post also contain affiliate links for The Book Depository.
+This means that if you click over and purchase something, I will receive a very small percentage of the purchase price (at no extra cost to you) which goes towards maintaining eat. live. travel. write.
 Thank you in advance!

 Disclosure: I received a review copy of Délicieux courtesy of Raincoast Books.
 I was not asked to write about the book, nor am I being compensated for doing so.
 All opinions 100% my own.